TORONTO – Sometimes explaining an on-air flub gets you deeper in a hole.

-Toronto Sun sports columnist Steve Simmons on Friday questioned in a Tweet whether MacLean’s nonclarifying statement came with an English translation.
-“I needed footnotes or something to understand it,” he tweeted.
+Toronto Sun sports columnist Steve Simmons on Friday questioned in a Tweet whether MacLean’s non-clarifying statement came with an English translation, adding “I needed footnotes or something to understand it.”

-MacLean will be back Saturday night hosting the deciding Game 7 between the Rangers and Capitals for the right to face the New Jersey Devils in the Eastern Conference Finals.
+MacLean will be back Saturday night hosting the game seven match-up between the Rangers and the Capitals.